-Dr. Shannon is married and lives in Los Angeles with his wife of almost thirty years.
-He has four daughters from his first marriage, three of whom live in the Chicago area.
-His youngest daughter lives in Springfield IL.
-He has nine grandchildren.
-He has a Master’s and a PhD from the Leonard Davis School of Gerontology at the University of Southern California (USC).
+George Shannon, PhD, has a Master’s and a PhD from the Leonard Davis School of Gerontology at the University of Southern California (USC).
 He is an active member of Phi Kappa Phi, the All-University National Honor Society and Sigma Phi Omega, the National Gerontology Academic Honor Society.
 In 2006, he completed a postdoctoral fellowship at the VA Greater Los Angeles Center of Excellence leading the Quality of Life (QoL) section of the Minimum Data Set (MDS 3.0) Evaluation Project as part of a multidisciplinary team of investigators from the VA, the RAND Corporation, the University of California at Los Angeles (UCLA), and Harvard University.
-Dr. Shannon currently (2010) teaches classes in Program Evaluation, Social Policy and Aging, Economics and Aging, and Society and Adult Development at the Leonard Davis School of Gerontology at the University of Southern California.
+Shannon currently teaches classes in Program Evaluation, Social Policy and Aging, Economics and Aging, and Society and Adult Development at the Leonard Davis School of Gerontology at the University of Southern California.